This year, I’ve made it a point to minimize the stuff in my life. I thrive on simplicity, so the stuff I have is only what I need.

 Step 4: Change the location (optional)

-You can also change your item’s location by going to the “Selling” tab and tapping on the pencil icon.
+You can also change your item’s location by going to the “Set location” tab and tapping on the edit button.

 Tap “location” and change it to the new location.
-Then tap “save.”
+Then tap “Save location.”

 Step 5: Wait

-Once you post your item, it may take up to 40 minutes for it to go live on the app.
+Once you post your item, it may take several minutes for it to go live on the app.
+Once it’s up, you’ll get an email from OfferUp congratulating you on your listing.

-The Disadvantage of LetGo: Getting Paid After a Sale
+The Disadvantage of OfferUp: Getting Paid After a Sale

 Payment between the buyer and seller isn’t central to the app, which means you’ll have to deal with cash.
-While the app is great for communication and ease of listing your items, it lacks a way for buyers to easily pay sellers electronically.
+While the app is great for communication and ease of listing your items, it (like Craigslist) lacks a way for buyers to pay sellers electronically easily.

-If there are any problems or disputes after the sale is made, it’s out of LetGo’s hands.
+If there are any problems or disputes after the sale is made, it’s out of OfferUp’s hands.
 They don’t have any refund policies or a way to help with disputes or payment issues.
+However, there is some protection for purchases that are shipped to buyers.

 This is why it’s so important to have clear photos.
 For whatever reason, if you can’t convey the item accurately in the photos, you should write that in the description.
 Then reiterate it to the buyer.